ESG Litigation Guide

 Entry into force: 2 August 2022

-Any alternative investment fund
+Any alternative investment fund.

 The Delegated Regulation concerns sustainability risks and sustainability factors to be taken into account by alternative investment fund managers.